-Malcolm Mitchell Young (born January 6, 1953 in Glasgow, Scotland) is a founding member and rhythm guitarist for the Australian hard rock band AC/DC.
+Malcolm Mitchell Young (born January 6, 1953 in Glasgow, Scotland, died November 18, 2017, in Elizabeth Bay, Australia) was a founding member and rhythm guitarist for the Australian hard rock band AC/DC.

 Influenced by 1950s rock and roll, and blues based rock guitarists of the 1960s and 1970s, he is regarded as a leading rock exponent of rhythm guitar.
 His economic playing, his 'groove' and his riff-based compositions have been highly influential on subsequent hard rock and heavy metal music acts.